When will you visit Japan?

 So, we have a lot of fine days in Sepermber.

-October is the good month to travel around Japan.
+October is a good month to travel around Japan.

 In the mainland, the day's high temperature falls from around 25°C to below 20°C in the end of October.